Academic Paper Series & Named Lectures

 The Law School is well known for the rigorous and voluminous academic output of its highly respected faculty.
-Many of the faculty's articles are included in one of our academic paper series.
+Many of the faculty's scholarship is included in our academic paper series and named lectures.

-This Working Paper series ensures that scholars at other institutions keep abreast of what is happening at Chicago's Institute for Law and Economics.
+The University of Chicago Coase-Sandor Institute for Law & Economics Research Paper Series publishes papers in law and economics authored by University of Chicago faculty.
+This Working Paper series ensures that scholars at other institutions keep abreast of what is happening at Chicago's Coase-Sandor Institute for Law and Economics.

 The Maurice and Muriel Fulton Lectureship in Legal History was created in 1985 through a gift made by Mr. Fulton, a member of the class of 1942, and his wife Muriel, an alumna of the college.
 The Fulton Lecture presents a prominent legal historian to speak at the Law School.
 Many of the Fulton lectures are available as PDFs.